sajidahw/weather_microservice/README.md

 node server.js
 ```

-Open up a second terminal and run the following command to generate weather retrieval responses for several different locations:
+Open up a second terminal and run the following command to generate weather retrieval responses for several locations:

 ```bash
 node testWeather.js